Cat Arthritis: Early Signs and Simple Home Changes That May Help

 That is why so many cat parents end up thinking, “Maybe I’m imagining it,” or “Maybe my cat is just getting older.”
 Usually, what you are noticing is real.
 And in many homes, the first clues show up long before a cat ever reaches a vet table.

 The good news is that arthritis can often be managed much better once you catch the pattern early.
-In this 2026 guide, we’ll keep it practical: the early signs, a simple 7-day home check, the home changes that help most, and how treatment conversations — including Solensia — usually fit into the bigger plan.
+This guide keeps it practical: the early signs, a simple 7-day home check, the home changes that help most, and how treatment conversations usually fit into the bigger plan.

-Arthritis, often called osteoarthritis, is a long-term joint condition where the joint becomes painful and inflamed, and movement gradually becomes less comfortable.
-Over time, joint structures can change, and cats start compensating in subtle ways that may put extra strain on other parts of the body.
+Arthritis, often called osteoarthritis, is a long-term joint condition where movement becomes less comfortable over time.
+The joint becomes painful and inflamed, and cats start compensating in subtle ways that may put extra strain on other parts of the body.

 In cats, arthritis is common, especially with age, but it can also happen after injuries, fractures, or long-term joint stress.
 The tricky part is how cats show pain: many do not cry, and many do not limp in an obvious way.
 They simply start choosing the lower-effort version of daily life.